 3. Boundaries, boundaries, and more boundaries are NSA relationship rules

-A super important aspect of NSA relationships is emotional, physical and sexual boundaries.
-(Over) sharing your life’s stories or problems, talking about your day, or texting back and forth is inadvisable.
-You render the NSA moot when you try being all commitment-y.
+A super important aspect of NSA relationships is emotional, physical, and sexual boundaries.
+(Over) sharing your life stories or problems, talking about your day, or texting back and forth is inadvisable.
+You render the NSA relationship moot when you try being all commitment-y.
 Ditto for meeting them in a romantic setting.
-Post-sex cuddles are a no, as is deep pillow-talk.
+Post-sex cuddles are a big no-no, as is deep pillow-talk.

 4. It’s not friends-with-benefits – The NSA meaning you need to know

 This is the most common misconception about a no-strings-attached connection.
 Devaleena clears it up best, “A friends-with-benefits dynamic involves a cordial or even warm relationship beyond the sexual aspect.
 You could be hanging out with each other, talking regularly, and even be fond of each other’s company.
 An NSA dynamic, though, is very practical.
 You meet each other, have sex, and that’s that.”